jeetsukumaran/pstrudel/README.txt

         Use the default system NCL (NEXUS Class Library) installation instead of building and using the bundled version.

+    -DINSTALL_NCL="yes"

+        Install the locally-built NCL to ${CMAKE_INSTALL_PREFIX} (not needed run any PSTRUDEL products: this is only if you want the NCL library available for your own use).

 Copyright and License
 =====================